shan-weiqiang/shan-weiqiang.github.io/_drafts/2025-08-09-type-system-python.md

     print("New individual method")

+# We can change the class attributes like any other python instance
+# Underneath, a type in Python is just a PyTypeObject in C.
 MyClass.method = m
 # error
 # new_obj.method("dummy")
 new_obj.method("dummy")

-# This is dangerous!! since it will reduce reference count of the
+# This is dangerous!!
+Since it will reduce reference count of the
 # orinal MyClass object(class are also runtime PyObject instances)
 # to zero, and it will be freed from memory.
 This will change the
 # type of obj, which determines member function poitners,
 # destructor pointers, etc, hence create a inconsistency between
 #  obj's memory and it's type, since it's memory is created by the
 #  original MyClass type.